-Gardening is one way I can bring nature home.
-I find gardening to be a very rewarding and fulfilling use of my time.
-And I find that gardening with my children is not only a great learning opportunity, but it’s also a way of teaching them patience and diligence.
-Gardening can be a wonderful way to connect with your children this spring and summer.
-And after spending time and working hard together, you get to eat the fruits and vegetables you’ve worked so hard to grow!
+Gardening is one way I can bring nature home, and I find it to be a very rewarding and fulfilling use of my time.
+And gardening with my children is not only a great learning opportunity, but it’s also a way of teaching them patience and diligence.
+In fact, gardening as a family can be a wonderful way to connect with your children this spring and summer.
+And, after spending time and working hard together, you get to eat the fruits and vegetables you’ve worked so hard to grow!
+You may even find that the practice of working in the garden together gives you the chance to discuss some valuable life lessons.

 Gardening requires lots of diligence.
 For many of us, it proves difficult to keep working when the days get hot and the work gets difficult.
 And because our lives tend to be so busy, it can be hard to say no to activities we may really want to do and choose to work instead.
 But we (and our children) need to learn diligence!
 It’s worth the time and effort we put into our gardens–working together and keeping at it.